The Work of a Critic

 In this context, it becomes wildly anachronistic to hold on to the Victorian notion of the critic as social or moral guide, or to the modernist charge of the critic as mediator and expositor of difficult art, or even to the more general view of the critic as an informed intellectual, someone who thinks hard about art and society, who has developed the faculty of focused attention, along with the rhetorical skills and the cast of mind to craft those perceptions into argument.
 This remains the mainstream of the critical tradition, and it speaks to the passions that drew me irresistibly to art and critical writing in the first place.
 At bottom criticism is personal, agonistic, however thoughtful and measured its tone.
 It is Jacob wrestling with an angel, an existential encounter in which the full being of the critic confronts the full power of the work, which invites yet also resists critical translation.

-This essay will appear in Something to Declare: A Collection of Critical Credos, edited by Jeffrey J. Williams and Heather Steffen, to be published later this year by Columbia University Press.
+This essay also appeared in The Critical Pulse: Thirty-Six Credos by Contemporary Critics, edited by Jeffrey J. Williams and Heather Steffen, published in 2012 by Columbia University Press.